anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 0000-5e00-5314.local
                IN AAAA  2001:DB8:0815::5e00:5314
 ~~~~
-{: #dnssd-example-1 title='DNS-SD for single registrar supporting BRSKI/cBRSKI variations'}
+{: #dnssd-example-1 title='DNS-SD for single registrar supporting tBRSKI/cBRSKI variations'}

 In example {{dnssd-example-1}}, a registrar on a router, that is using mDNS for being discovered
-supports BRSKI with "rrm" and "prm" modes across the same TCP socket port 4555, with "est" and "cmp".
+supports tBRSKI with "rrm" and "prm" modes across the same TCP socket port 4555, with "est" and "cmp".
 This leads to the three supported and IANA registry defined variations "est-tls", "prm-jose", and "cmp".
 For cBRSKI (UDP), it supports the only variation registered through this document, "rrm-cose".